blib-la/runpod-worker-comfy/README.md

 To include custom nodes in your Docker image:

 1. [Export a snapshot from ComfyUI Manager](https://github.com/ltdrdata/ComfyUI-Manager?tab=readme-ov-file#snapshot-manager) that includes all your desired custom nodes

-   a.
-Open "Manager > Snapshot Manager"
+   1. Open "Manager > Snapshot Manager"
-   b.
-Create a new snapshot by clicking on "Save snapshot"
+   2. Create a new snapshot by clicking on "Save snapshot"
-   c.
-Get the `*_snapshot.json` from your ComfyUI: `ComfyUI/custom_nodes/ComfyUI-Manager/snapshots`
+   3. Get the `*_snapshot.json` from your ComfyUI: `ComfyUI/custom_nodes/ComfyUI-Manager/snapshots`

 2. Save the snapshot file in the root directory of the project
 3. The snapshot will be automatically restored during the Docker build process, see [Building the Image](#building-the-image)